Richard M. Locke: Biography

-For his ongoing research on fair and safe working conditions in global supply chains, Locke was awarded with an inaugural Progress Medal for Scholarship and Leadership on Fairness and Well-being by the Society for Progress in 2016.
+For his research on fair and safe working conditions in global supply chains, Locke was awarded with an inaugural Progress Medal for Scholarship and Leadership on Fairness and Well-being by the Society for Progress in 2016.

+Locke left his position at Brown in December 2022 to become vice president and dean of Apple University.

-In 2014, Locke married Zairo Cheibub.
+In 2014, Locke married his MIT classmate, Zairo Cheibub.